diegogruber/treasure-chest/README.md

 # TreasureChest

-Treasure Chest is about regaining control of your treasured memories stored in social media sites such as Facebook and Instagram by importing them into a static site powered by [Hugo](https://gohugo.io), an open-source, fast, and modern static site generator.
+`treasurechest` is a Python package to help you regain control of your treasured memories stored in social media sites such as Facebook and Instagram by importing them into a static site powered by [Hugo](https://gohugo.io), an open-source, fast, and modern static site generator.

 ## Preparation

 1. To use Treasure Chest you must first request a copy of your data from Facebook and/or Instagram in JSON format.
-You find guides for how to do these here:
+You find guides for how to do this here:

     - [Requesting a copy of your data from Facebook](https://www.facebook.com/help/212802592074644) (You only need to select to download your publications, as this is the only type of data currently supported)
     - [Requesting a copy of your data from Instagram](https://help.instagram.com/contact/505535973176353)